-(6) That latex gloves should be worn by the practitioner during the examination.

-(7) The duration of a pelvic exam and Pap smear.
+- 9 (5) That gloves should be worn by the practitioner during the examination. - (7) The duration of a pelvic exam and Pap smear.

-- (8) A telephone number for the Medical Board of California at which a patient may report any misconduct that the patient feels may have occurred. - (b) The informational pamphlet developed pursuant to subdivision (a) shall be made available for the use of licensees that provide gynecological services.
-The informational pamphlet shall either be posted as a printable file on the board's internet website or made available for order as a printed deliverable on the board's internet website, or both. - SEC.
+- (6) A telephone number for the Medical Board of California at which a patient may report any misconduct that the patient feels may have occurred. - (b) The informational pamphlet developed pursuant to subdivision (a) shall be made available for the use of licensees that provide gynecological services. use by licensees performing pelvic examinations.
+The informational pamphlet shall either be posted as a printable file on the board's internet website or website, made available for order as a printed deliverable on the board's internet website, or both. - SEC.
 2. Section 2249 of the Business and Professions Code is amended to read: - 2249. (a) A physician and surgeon primarily responsible for providing a patient an annual gynecological examination shall provide that patient, during the annual examination in layperson's language and in a language understood by the patient, a standardized summary containing a description of the symptoms and appropriate methods of diagnoses for gynecological cancers.
-This section does not preclude the use of existing publications or pamphlets developed by nationally recognized cancer organizations or by the State Department of Public Health pursuant to Section 138.4 of the Health and Safety Code. - (b) (1) A physician and surgeon primarily responsible for providing a patient an annual gynecological examination shall, prior to before a patient's first gynecological examination with the physician and surgeon, provide the patient with the informational pamphlet developed pursuant to Section 2248.9.
-The physician and surgeon shall have the patient sign and date a form attesting that the patient has received the informational pamphlet and understood the contents-prior to before the first gynecological examination with that physician and surgeon.
-Forms showing receipt of the information shall be kept as part of the patient's medical record. - (2) This subdivision shall become operative one month after the board posts availability information on its internet website as provided in Section 2248.9. - (c) A physician and surgeon who violates this section may be cited and assessed an administrative fine.
-A citation shall not be
+This section does not preclude the use of existing publications or pamphlets developed by nationally recognized cancer organizations or by the State Department of Public Health pursuant to Section 138.4 of the Health and Safety Code. - (b) (1) A physician and surgeon primarily responsible for providing a patient an annual gynecological examination shall, before a patient's first-gynecological pelvic examination with the physician and surgeon, surgeon or medical group, provide the patient with the informational pamphlet developed pursuant to Section 2248.9.
+The physician and surgeon shall have the patient sign and date a form-attesting confirming that the patient has received the informational pamphlet and understood the contents before the first-gynecological pelvic examination with that physician and surgeon. surgeon or medical group.
+Forms showing receipt of the information shall be kept as part of the patient's medical record.

-1 issued and a fine shall not be assessed upon the first complaint 2 against a physician and surgeon who violates this section.
-Upon 3 the second and subsequent complaints against a physician and 4 surgeon who violates this section, a citation may be issued and an 5 administrative fine may be assessed.

-- (d) Notwithstanding any other law, all fines collected pursuant to this section for a violation of subdivision (a) shall be credited to the Contingent Fund of the Medical Board of California to be used by the Office of Women's Health within the State Department of Public Health for outreach services that provide information to women about gynecological cancers, but shall not be expended until they are appropriated by the Legislature in the Budget Act or another statute. - (e) Section 2314 shall not apply to this section.
+- (2) This subdivision shall become operative one month after the board-posts availability information makes the informational pamphlet available on its internet website as provided in Section 2248.9. - (c) A physician and surgeon who violates this section may be cited and assessed an administrative fine.
+A citation shall not be issued and a fine shall not be assessed upon the first complaint against a physician and surgeon who violates this section.
+Upon the second and subsequent complaints against a physician and surgeon who violates this section, a citation may be issued and an administrative fine may be assessed. - (d) Notwithstanding any other law, all fines collected pursuant to this section for a violation of subdivision (a) shall be credited to the Contingent Fund of the Medical Board of California to be used by the Office of Women's Health within the State Department of Public Health for outreach services that provide information to women about gynecological cancers, but shall not be expended until they are appropriated by the Legislature in the Budget Act or another statute. - (e) Section 2314 shall not apply to this section.